 This fee covers the total cost of waste collection, transportation and processing and is charged per dwelling unit.

-The number under the “ASSESSMENT” column on your tax bill indicates how many dwelling units you are being charged for.
+The number under the “ASSESSMENT” column on your tax bill indicates how many dwelling units for which you are being charged.
 This information comes to the Municipality from the Property Valuations Services Corporation (PVSC).

 #5 – Mortgage Payment Details (if applicable)